apache/couchdb-documentation/src/replication/replicator.rst

       }

 ``_scheduler/jobs`` shows more information such as a detailed history of state changes.
-However if replication has completed or has failed to start it would not appear here, only in ``_scheduler/docs``.
+If a replication backed by a document has not yet started, has failed or is completed information about its state can only be found in ``_scheduler/docs``.
+Keep in mind that some replication documents could be invalid and could not become a replication job.
+Others might be delayed because they are fetching say the filter code from a slow source database.

 If there is an error, for example if the source database is missing, the replication job will crash and retry after a wait period.
 Each